chdem/data-pipeline/{{cookiecutter.project_name}}/README.md

     - cookiecutter lib
     - docker

-## Creation of project
+## Options available in project

-At creation you can generate :
+In the project you can define some values or add some modules :

 1. **Project name**
    - Allows you to choose project name (by default il will be `etl_project`).